FAQsFrequently Asked Questions

 - Quality plastic bones such as Nylabone.

 Just be vigilant with Nylabones if you have a larger dog in the home too.
 The small bones can be swallowed by larger pets.
 Plus big dogs can sometimes work pieces of the Nylabone off.
-If these pieces are eaten, there are serious complications.
+If these pieces are eaten by the smaller dog, there can be serious complications.